credcore/kraimer/README.md

 ### Extracted Field Commands

-- `create`: Create an extracted field.
+- `save`: Create an extracted field.
 - `delete`: Delete an extracted field by ID.
 - `get`: Get an extracted field by ID.
 - `getAll`: Get all extracted fields for an extraction.